Keyj33k/ReverseShell/README.md

 - This tool is only for educational purposes.
 - I'm not responsible for your actions.
 - With great force follows great responsibility.
+- Don't hack anyone without their permissions.
+# Thank you